fastlane/docs/docs/actions/upload_to_play_store.md

   `obb_main_file_size` | Size of 'main' expansion file in bytes | `obb_patch_references_version` | References version of 'patch' expansion file |
-  `obb_patch_file_size` | Size of 'patch' expansion file in bytes |
+  `obb_patch_file_size` | Size of 'patch' expansion file in bytes | `ack_bundle_installation_warning` | Must be set to true if the bundle installation may trigger a warning on user devices (e.g can only be downloaded over wifi).
+Typically this is required for bundles over 150MB | `false`

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>